 I even need to know what’s in their closet, what’s in their fridge, or how they look at someone who is meaningful to them, or what they would do if they were bored, or who they hang out with on a Saturday night.
 It’s a long list.

 Often times, sketches help me.
 The more I know my characters, the more I get to know what to write about them.

-What do your choice of characters tell us about who you are, your dreams, your fears, yourself?
+What does your choice of characters tell us about who you are, your dreams, your fears, yourself?

 It’s very important for me to write honestly, by being who I really am.
 Because I am not writing to be ‘liked’.
 I write what I like so I can find readers who like the same things as I do.

-How is your childhood upbringing and the people you know affect the way you choose your characters?
+How were your childhood upbringing and the people you know affect the way you choose your characters?

 Windry: In my family, I was raised with such discipline, it was pretty tough.
 I was taught to be independent, not to rely too much on other people.
 And I do not have many siblings.
 I have a little brother who is really close to me–we’re like best friends.
-But most of the times I am all by myself, because in many occasions, we’re living in different cities.
+But most of the time I am all by myself because on many occasions, we’re living in different cities.

 I grew up influenced by Japanese pop-culture.
 There were times when I read more manga than novels.
 Shounen manga, especially Naoki Urasawa’s, made me fall for witty, dominant, and complex characters.

 Only after I got acquainted with Ichikawa Takuji’s novels, I learned to like sweet and sloppy characters, who make insignificant mistakes, something we can laugh at.
 I learned to have fun with them.